ARM-software/psa-api/doc/crypto/api/keys/types.rst

     This family includes groups with the following key sizes (in bits): 2048, 3072, 4096, 6144, 8192.
     An implementation can support all of these sizes or only a subset.

-    Keys is this group can only be used with the `PSA_ALG_FFDH` key agreement algorithm.
+    Keys is this group can only be used with the `PSA_ALG_FFDH` key-agreement algorithm.

     These groups are defined by :rfc-title:`7919#A`.